by Nebula Haze

 - Growing medium: Coco coir, soil or hydroponics for advanced growers

-- Containers: Smart pots or Air Pots between 2 and 5 gallons (here’s the brand I use)
+- Recommended containers: Smart pots or Air Pots between 2 and 5 gallons (here’s the brand I use)

-- Recommended: One bag of coco potting mix with perlite.
-This will be enough to fill smart pots for 2-3 plants.
+- Recommended Coco: One 50L bag of Mother Earth coco potting mix will fill 5 x 3-gallon fabric pots

 - Most nutrient systems will come with at least one bottle for vegetative and one for bloom.
 Many nutrient lines carry 3 bottles or even more!

 - Whether it’s on the bottle or online, most nutrient lines come with a schedule.
 Use the schedule at half-strength in the beginning as the recommended strength is typically too high for cannabis.